 Founded in 1853, the Academy has its roots in documenting and understanding California biodiversity.
 Today, we’re working with volunteers to build a new, comprehensive picture of where plants and animals occur in California.
 Building this new baseline will allow us to compare our findings to our historic collections, constructing a dataset that can be used to measure further change—and to help our partners plan for it.
-At the same time, we’re building a corps of highly engaged and active citizen scientists.
+At the same time, we’re building a corps of highly engaged and active community scientists.

 City Nature Challenge

-Started by citizen science staff at the Natural History Museum of Los Angeles and California Academy of Sciences, the City Nature Challenge is an international effort for people to find and document plants and wildlife in cities across the globe.
+Started by community science staff at the Natural History Museum of Los Angeles and California Academy of Sciences, the City Nature Challenge is an international effort for people to find and document plants and wildlife in cities across the globe.
 It’s a bioblitz-style competition where cities are in a contest against each other to see who can make the most observations of nature, who can find the most species, and who can engage the most people.
 This year, there are over 120 competing cities on six continents; the competition is fierce!

 Snapshot Cal Coast